merenlab/anvio/anvio/docs/programs/anvi-compute-functional-enrichment.md

 ## More information on `anvi-script-enrichment-stats`

 This program serves as the interface to `anvi-script-enrichment-stats`, an R script which performs an enrichment test on your input.
 You will find a brief description of how this script works in Alon's "Behind the Scenes" note in [the pangenomics tutorial](https://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome).
-Better yet, check out the methods section of Alon's paper, found as a pre-print [here](https://www.biorxiv.org/content/10.1101/2020.04.29.069278v2).
+Better yet, check out the methods section of Alon's paper, published in Genome Biology [here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02195-w).